vsmid/htmlhammer/README.md

 ```

 #### Treat string content as HTML
-If element child is given as a string but you would like to add it to element as HTML you should use HTMLString class.
-This is useful if you fetch HTML content from external resource such as REST service.
+If element's child is given as a string and you would like to add it to element as HTML you should use HTMLString helper class.
+This is useful if you want to fetch HTML content from external resource such as REST service.
 ```javascript
 import { div, HTMLString } from "./esm/index.js";